top of page

 Designer: Thom Browne

-Whoopi wore a matte black dress layered under a hand-sequinned white overcoat, topped with a stiff top hat and golden finger caps.
-But the true reference wasn’t in the tailoring — it was in the intellect.
-Inspired by Slaves to Fashion by Monica L. Miller, Whoopi's look invoked Black intellectual and fashion resistance: the coded beauty of 19th-century Black dandyism as critique, style, and strategy.
+Whoopi wore a layered matte black dress beneath a white sequined overcoat, topped with a stiff top hat and golden finger caps.
+The true reference wasn’t just the tailoring; it lay in its intellect.
+Inspired by Slaves to Fashion by Monica L. Miller, Whoopi's look invoked Black fashion resistance.
+It showcased the coded beauty of 19th-century Black dandyism as critique, style, and strategy.

 8. Dapper Dan 🇺🇸 — The Blueprint Walks